-The Dorothy Goodwin Summer Scholars Program provides stipends for a select group of sophomore and junior women students who propose innovative summer research projects in partnership with a University of Hartford faculty member.
-To see a list of recently funded scholars, their project topics and their mentors, click here.
+The Dorothy Goodwin Scholars Program provides stipends for a select group of sophomore and junior women students who propose innovative research projects in partnership with a University of Hartford faculty or staff member.
+To see a list of recently funded scholars, their project topics, and their mentors, click here.

-In 2013, WELFund approved four women from the class of 2014 to explore their passions...
+WELFund has approved four women to explore their passions over this academic year...